 This is true for small estates that can be settled using a small estate affidavit, for example.
 It can also be true for estates that just have real estate that can be handled by an affidavit of heirship or community property that passes to the surviving spouse.

 These alternatives to probate are often cheaper and faster than a full probate.
 However, if the bank requires letters testamentary and you cannot convince the bank otherwise, you may have no choice but to do the probate.
-This is particularly true if the amount in the bank account exceeds the cost of doing the probate.
+This means an added expense if there is no other need for a probate other than to access the bank account–i.e., no unpaid debts, no litigation, and no other assets.
+This is particularly true if the amount in the bank account is not much more than the cost of doing the probate.

-Luckily, many banks and financial institutions will accept a small estate affidavit in many cases.
-It is up to you or your probate attorney to help convince the bank if they initially say no to the request.
-This is an issue where persistence can help.
+Luckily, many banks and financial institutions will accept a small estate affidavit.
+If there is a will, a muniment of title may also provide a solution.
+It is up to you or your probate attorney to help convince the bank to accept one of these options if they initially say no to the request.
+This is a situation where persistence can help.

 Our Houston Probate Attorneys provide a full range of probate services to our clients, including helping with probate administrations.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.